U.S. to reduce troop levels in Iraq

 “This reduced footprint allows us to continue advising and assisting our Iraqi partners in rooting out the final remnants of ISIS in Iraq and ensuring its enduring defeat,” he said, referring to the militant group that once controlled vast areas of Syria and Iraq.

-“The U.S. decision is a clear demonstration of our continued commitment to the ultimate goal, which is an Iraqi Security Force that is capable of preventing an ISIS resurgence and of securing Iraq’s sovereignty without external assistance,” he said.
+“The U.S. decision is a clear demonstration of our continued commitment to the ultimate goal, which is an Iraqi security force that is capable of preventing an ISIS resurgence and of securing Iraq’s sovereignty without external assistance,” he said.

 The announcement marks another milestone in the U.S. military involvement in Iraq, which included as many as 170,000 troops in the years following the 2003 invasion and toppling of Saddam Hussein and as few as several hundred after 2011, when the Obama administration hoped to end costly insurgent wars across the region.